Lapo9/AutocorrelationCUDA/readme.md

 The choice of the threshold is critical, since a small threshold guarantees an high throughput, but an higher threshold ensures a more accurate output.
 Ideally, choosing a threshold tending to infinity leads to an algorithm equivalent to the naive one.

 Going a bit more into the details, as we mentioned in the matrix specifications, data is sent to the server as 8 bits integers, each containing the number of photons detected in a 1600ns period.
 The algorithm calculates the output as `y(n) * y(n-lag)` as long as `lag` is less than the chosen threshold (`Th`).
 For lag values higher than `Th` and smaller than `Th + 2Th`, the algorithm coalesce 2 periods into a single one, namely creating a single 3200ns period, which contains the sum of the values contained in the original periods.
-While autocorrelating lag values in the interval `Th < lag < 3Th`, the program uses these longer periods (also called bins), consequently being able to calculate the autocorrelation for lag values in a `3Th - Th = 2Th` interval in the same time it took to compute the by-definition autocorrelation for the first `Th` lag values, doubling the throughput.
-The drawback resides in the resolution of the output.
+While autocorrelating lag values in the interval `Th < lag < 3Th`, the program uses these longer periods (also called bins), consequently being able to calculate the autocorrelation for lag values in a `3Th - Th = 2Th` interval in the same time it took to compute the by-definition autocorrelation for the first `Th` lag values, doubling the throughput (the drawback resides in the resolution of the output).
 Then the process repeats for lag values in the interval `3Th < lag < 3Th + 4Th`, by coalescing, each time, 2 3200ns bins in a single 6400ns bin, and so on.

 **Lag interval** | **Bin resolution** | **Coalesced bins**
 ---|---|---